Where Did The Money Go – Subrogation Bleeds Work Comp Funds

 Each state has its own rules on reporting any changes to a Workers Comp file that has already been reported to the Rating Bureau.

-Remember – subrogation never really existed unless the Rating Bureau knows about it.
+Remember – subrogation never really existed unless the Rating Bureau knew about it.

 Subrogation funds may not be.
 I posted on this subject last week.
 I received a few emailed questions.
 I thought that I would address them today.

-Why as a self-insured or first dollar insured employer be so concerned with subrogation?
+Why as a self-insured or first-dollar-insured employer be so concerned with subrogation?
 Is that not the job of the Workers Comp adjuster?
 Workers Comp adjusters are very overloaded, especially with the cutbacks in claims staff over the last few months.
 Adding to that is the fact that most insurance carriers do not train their Workers Compensation adjusters in liability adjusting.
-Subro is basically liability adjusting.
-In our file reviews, we often see a subrogation letter was sent to the liability carrier of the responsible party.
-The follow-up is often lacking.
+Subro is liability adjusting.
+In our file reviews, we often see a subrogation letter sent to the liability carrier of the responsible party.
+Follow-up is often lacking.
 The negotiations over what is owed can be foreign territory for Workers Compensation adjusters.